 If you’re a bride, start thinking about your outfit early

-It’s easier for men to shop for wedding suits than it is for a bride to not shop for a dress.
+It’s easier for men to shop for wedding suits than it is for a bride to shop for a dress.
 There are plenty of beautiful and fabulous options for women who don’t want to wear a traditional wedding dress, however it will make life easier if you and your partner can decide on your outfits sooner than later – especially as you’ll want these to look complimentary together for the photos.
 Browse Pinterest and online blog sites for inspiration.

 Have open conversations with your celebrant

 It’s a new thing for celebrants in Australia to be wedding same sex couples, and all of their training was with opposite sex language and terms.
 Be clear with your celebrant about how you both want to be referred to and introduced on the day.
 It’s especially important that you have a comfortable and open relationship with your celebrant, to ensure your day is as stress free and happy as possible.

 Don’t be afraid to be creative and have fun

 It’s a happy and exciting occasion, don’t be afraid to make jokes and have some cheeky humour to your day.
 If you’re nervous, this can be the best way to lighten the mood and keep you more relaxed.
 There are plenty of cute invitation and style ideas on Pinterest that are fun for same sex couples, don’t be shy to get creative!